PearsonEducation/Eidetic/README.md

 where:

-- day: The interval must be set to "gday"
+- day: The interval must be set to "day"

 - y: the quantity of snapshots to retain, values range from a minimum of two and upwards